‘Balance’ key for military couple as they serve, sacrifice, retire together

-Retired Maj.
-Alvin Lopez (left) and retired Sgt.
-1st Class Yara Lopez have worked together as both Soldiers and civilians for more than 20 years while managing a 17-year marriage with two children.
+JOINT BASE MCGUIRE-DIX-LAKEHURST, N.J. – There are not too many like Alvin and Yara Lopez.
+This husband-and-wife team have worked together as both Soldiers and civilians for more than 20 years while managing a 17-year marriage with two children.
 They both officially retired together on Dec.
 31, 2020.

-The pair currently works for the 99th Readiness Division headquartered on Joint Base McGuire-Dix-Lakehurst, New Jersey. (courtesy photo)
+The time was right for Yara, after 22 years in uniform, to spend more time with family.

+“I gave the Army, I feel, everything I could, and now it’s our time to give it back to our sons, give it back to each other and back to our family, to balance now, and try to go enjoy life now that we have weekends off and less of a commitment,” said Yara, who retired as a sergeant first class.

 |Date Taken: